leegare/pet_insurance/.ipynb_checkpoints/README-checkpoint.md

 ```
 ![**Figure. **](graphics/dataset_stats.png)

+An unpaired t-test between the 2 classes' distributions asserted that there is no significant difference.

+---
-### 3. Experiment Analysis
+### 2. Experiment Analysis

-As a preprocessing step the item descriptions and the diagnosis were blended and tokenized.
+As a preprocessing step the item descriptions and the diagnosis were merged and tokenized.
 I also remmoved some duplicated instances along with a couple of duplicated instances with different preventive flag values which I called contradictions and would act as noise for the classification.
 Another factor that wasn't relevant to the prediction was the pet name on the item's description.

-After text cleaning and removing stop words, there was over 6.3 thousand words to work with!
+After text cleaning and removing stop words, there were over 6.3 thousand words to work with!

-The next steps include feature engineering.
-I converted the text corpus to a matrix of token counts (using CountVectorizer), then transform a count matrix to a normalized tf-idf representation (with tf-idf transformer).
+The next step included feature engineering.
+I converted the text corpus into a matrix of token counts (using CountVectorizer), then transformed it into a normalized tf-idf representation (with tf-idf transformer).
 I used as feature selection method the chi-square test since it measures dependence between stochastic variables, so using this function “weeds out” the features that are the most likely to be independent of class and therefore irrelevant for classification.

-After that, I did a series of tests by training several classifiers from Scikit-Learn library (with default parameters)over different number of features, ngrams and the options of stemming (in this case), lemmatizing or both.
+After that, I did a series of tests by training several classifiers from Scikit-Learn library (with default parameters) over different number of features, n-grams, stemming, lemmatizing or both.
 The decision on whether to stem or not came from the fact that stemming gave higher performance scores.
 The training and validation splitting ratio was 70%:30% and the performance metric is the area under the curve (AUC) since it tells how much model is capable of distinguishing between classes and accuracy cannot show a reliable score due to the fact that the dataset is imbalanced.

 Python code to reproduce this figure:
 ```python